Berkeley-CS195/sp23/content/readings.md

 ~ title: Topics, Readings, and Assignments

-**Enrollment**: If you are looking to enroll in this course but do not meet EECS department enrollment categories, please make a private post on Ed.
+**Enrollment**: <!--If you are looking to enroll in this course but do not meet EECS department enrollment categories, please make a private post on Ed.-->
+We are still waiting to hear back from the EECS department about whether we can expand this course beyond the lecture room capacity.
+As of today, the department has informed us that they are facing significant delays to address all course enrollment concerns (including ours) but are hoping to resolve things over the weekend.

+Given the situation, there is a small chance that we can't expand the course in time for the upcoming add/drop deadline without fee.
+In the meantime, if you are a graduating senior and need the ethics requirement to graduate, we do encourage you to look for other courses that satisfy the requirement.
+In any case, we will hopefully learn something by early next week and will send out further information.
+Thanks for your patience and understanding.

+If you are currently waitlisted or unable to enroll, you can join the Ed for further course announcements: [Ed join link](https://edstem.org/us/join/E8BdJn) This will be refreshed after the final course adjustment deadline passes.

 | Date  | Lecture | Topic                                 | Slides | Readings |
 |-------|-------- | --------------------------------------|--------| ----------- |